woile/woile.github.io/posts/guide-to-sublime-like-a-normal-person/index.md

 ## Linters

-A lint tool performs static analysis of source code and flags patterns that might be errors or otherwise cause problems for the developer.
+A lint tool performs static analysis of source code and flags patterns that might have errors or otherwise cause problems for the developer.
-In other words, it will tell you where you are writing incorrect code.
+In other words, it tells you where you are writing incorrect code.
 Usually, a linter is a software that receives the files to analyze as paramters, and the will give you an output indicating in which lines somethings is weird.